 The UW LEND values diversity in its broadest context and does not discriminate on the basis of race, sex, color, national origin, age, disability, or veteran status.
-Diversity within our faculty and trainees enhances the training experience for everyone.
+Diversity within our faculty and fellows enhances the training experience for everyone.

 There are opportunities for shorter term training in the UW LEND program.
 Short- and medium-term training is available to UW students and mid-career health care professionals practicing in the community.
 For further information about these training opportunities contact UW LEND faculty in your professional discipline or Sally Stuart, UW LEND Training Director.

-To apply, all prospective trainees must:
+To apply, all prospective fellows must:

 Have achieved the academic degree and training which constitutes basic professional level training for his/her field